 On the Florida junior circuit and in college, Matt was a competitive tennis player.
 Matt played on the varsity team and was captain his senior year at Rhodes College, earning ITA Division III and SCAC All-Academic Honor Roll awards his sophomore, junior, and senior years.
 Matt is an active member of the American Health Law Association (AHLA) and currently serves as a Vice Chair of AHLA’s Fraud and Abuse Practice Group.

-Photo of Jonian Rafti Jonian Rafti
+Photo of Jonian Rafti, CIPP/US, AIGP Jonian Rafti, CIPP/US, AIGP

 Photo of Leslie Shanklin Leslie Shanklin